scriptorron/indi_pylibcamera/README.md

 implementation of the indi_pylibcamera driver does not support this.
 - The maximum exposure time of the V1 camera is about 1 second.
 This limitation is caused by libcamera and the kernel driver.
 The indi_pylibcamera can not work around this.
+- Libcamera reports a maximum exposure time for HQ camera of 694.4 seconds.
+But when trying an exposure of 690 seconds the capture function already returns after 40 seconds.
+Likely this maximum exposure time is wrong.
+A test with 600 seconds exposure time was successful.
 - Libcamera reports a higher maximum value for analogue gain than expected.
 The analogue gain is implemented by hardware and has therefore well-defined restrictions.
 It is not clear if the reported higher maximum analogue gain is correct.